xalfonso/res_spring_batch/README.md

 <h3>spring-batch-nix</h3> Example of spring batch with one Job that has one Step that read from mysql table a write to mysql table
 <h4>Dependencies</h4>
 springBootVersion = '2.1.6.RELEASE'

+<h3>spring-batch-pause-stop-job</h3> Example of bath configuration that read and write in on list on memory.
+This example was created for test pause, stop operations over jobs